icantevxn/icantevxn.github.io/README.md

 ## About The Project
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.6.

-The application will manipulate a contact list.
+The fully responsive application will manipulate a contact list.
 Requirements for the application are as follows:
 <ol>
   <li> You may use a set of existing contacts for the list.
 Hard code a list to start with.
 The list may reside in memory and be manipulated by the add, edit, and delete functions.
   </li>